Sedona, AZ 2023

 Dentistry Intermediate/Advanced- Dr. Kevin Stepaniuk

-Learn from two experts in Veterinary Internal Medicine and expand your knowledge in Sedona.
+Learn from two experts in Veterinary Internal Medicine and Intermediate/Advanced Dentistry and expand your knowledge in Sedona.
 Sedona is a true oasis, a vacationer’s paradise in the middle of the Arizona desert.
 Here, you’ll find resorts and spas, canyons and red rock formations.
 Bell Rock and Oak Creek Canyon are great hiking spots, and the dramatic architecture of the Chapel of the Holy Cross is a religious experience itself.
 When the sun dips down below the horizon it introduces the best show in Sedona: the night sky.

 May 22, 2023